awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-generating-http-responses-in-requests.md

 When CloudFront receives a request, you can use a Lambda function to generate an HTTP response that CloudFront returns directly to the viewer without forwarding the response to the origin\.
 Generating HTTP responses reduces the load on the origin, and typically also reduces latency for the viewer\.

 Some common scenarios for generating HTTP responses include the following:
-+ Returning a small web page to the viewer
++ Returning a small webpage to the viewer
-+ Returning an HTTP 301 or 302 status code to redirect the user to another web page
++ Returning an HTTP 301 or 302 status code to redirect the user to another webpage
 + Returning an HTTP 401 status code to the viewer when the user hasn't authenticated

 A Lambda@Edge function can generate an HTTP response when the following CloudFront events occur: